EbukaDike/alx-system_engineering-devops/0x00-shell_basics/README.md

-to display content list of your directory
+to change users directory to home